Eatons Neck Light

 Eatons Neck Light has served as a navigational aid since its construction in 1798.
-Designed by John McComb, Jr., it is one of only two 18th century lighthouses still standing in New York State, the other is the Montauk Point Light.
+Designed by John McComb, Jr..
+It is one of only two 18th-century lighthouses still standing in New York State, the other being the Montauk Point Light.

 History

-1798, March 14: $13,250 was appropriated for the lighthouse to be built.

-1798, June 16: Ten acres were bought from John Gardiner for $500.

-1798, July 2: President John Adams authorized construction of the light.

-1798, December 6: Construction of the lighthouse was completed.
+On March 14, 1798, $13,250 was appropriated for the lighthouse to be built.
+That June, ten acres were bought from John Gardiner for $500.
+On July 2, President John Adams authorized construction of the light.
+Construction of the lighthouse was completed by early December 1798.

-1799, January 1: The light was first lit.
+On January 1, 1799, the light was first lit.

-1837: An inspection found the light to be defective.
-The light was not visible at 10 mi.

-1838: Twelve lamps with 13-inch reflectors were installed to improve the visibility of the light.
+In 1837, the light failed an inspection because it was not visible at 10 miles (16 km).
+The following year, twelve lamps with 13-inch reflectors were installed to improve visibility.

-1842: 9 in reflectors were installed.

-1850: Thirteen lamps with 15 in reflectors were installed.
+From 1842 to 1858, several new reflectors were installed.

-1858: A new lantern and a third order Fresnel lens were installed.

-1867, March 2: Congress approved funds needed to renovate the lighthouse.

-1868: Renovations completed included the replacing the old wooden stairs with iron stairs with landings, the interior walls were lined with brick, the :keeper's quarters were expanded and the steam fog signal was installed.
+In 1867, Congress approved funds needed to renovate the lighthouse.
+The renovations included the removal of wooden stairs, installation of iron stairs with landings, the lining of interior walls with brick, the expansion of the keeper's quarters, and the installation of the steam fog signal.

-1880: The keeper's quarters were renovated.
+In 1880, the keeper's quarters underwent renovation.